-- Students who are beginning a program for the first time by taking a single online course will have their program enrollment cancelled if they do not participate via Substantial Interaction in that particular course. - Students who are beginning a program for the first time by taking multiple online courses will have their program enrollment cancelled if they do not participate via Substantial Interaction in any of those courses. - Students who are beginning a program for the first time by taking multiple online courses, and who successfully participate via Substantial Interaction in some courses but fail to participate in others, shall be withdrawn from those courses in which they failed to participate while remaining enrolled in those courses in which they successfully participated.
+Students beginning a program for the first time by taking a single online course will have their program enrollment cancelled if they do not participate via Substantial Interaction in that particular course within the first 7 calendar days after the program or course start date.

+Students beginning a program for the first time by taking multiple online courses, and who successfully participate via Substantial Interaction in some courses but fail to participate in others within the first 7 calendar days after the program or course start date, shall be withdrawn from those courses in which they failed to participate while remaining enrolled in those courses in which they successfully participated.
 Note that this could lead to a change in financial aid due to reduced credit load.

 Absence in online asynchronous courses is defined as a lack of participation via Substantial Interaction, which includes uploading required assignments and engaging in the various online functions required for each course.
 This is in addition to completing any assignments by the assigned due date.
 If for any reason a student has a personal circumstance that will likely limit online participation, they must notify the Instructor and the Associate Dean/Program Director of Online Academics to discuss their options.
-A student who fails to attend at least 1 day of class during any 14 consecutive days of a course will be administratively withdrawn from the course and associated program.
+A student who fails to attend at least 1 day of class during any 14 consecutive calendar days of a course will be administratively withdrawn from the course and associated program.